nuagenetworks/monolithe/vanilla/sphinx/getting_started.rst

 has been created/updated/deleted, and a connection object that contains informations about the ReST call (status code, potential error message, etc.)

 To illustrate, let's create, update an delete an enteprise.
-The VSDK consider that the root of the VSD hierarchy is the current user.
+The `vsdk` consider that the root of the VSD hierarchy is the current user.
 Thus, an enterprise is a child object of the current user.